Why do some corporate cultures survive trauma while others cannot?

 In this timely conversation, Mark applies the lessons of cultures that have survived trauma, and some that have not, to how leaders can navigate the challenges of COVID to create a resilient workplace that will survive.
 He specifically addresses how leaders can maneuver through the changes in how, where and when people work to reach beyond the brick and mortar traditions to create vibrant virtual communities that attract the talent the organization needs.

-In the next war for talent, the experience an organization offers to workers (traditional and contingent) will be as critical as traditional opportunities and rewards.
-Fueled by a sense of expectation and connection, and goodness, workers will continue to be more aware of what companies offer as well as more in touch with what organizations stand for.
+In the current war for talent, the experience an organization offers to workers (traditional and contingent) is as critical as traditional opportunities and rewards.
+Fueled by a sense of expectation and connection, and goodness, workers continue to be more aware of what companies offer as well as more in touch with what organizations stand for.
 No more is the culture war about gimmicks.
-No longer will a company stand out because it offers an easy way to wash your dog.
-Looking ahead, a company must be what people want to be a part of.
+Now it must speak to who people are and how they want to contribute to a greater world.

-Many a leader may say, “let’s build a culture that puts people first”.
+Many a leader may say, “Let’s build a culture that puts people first.”
 Easier said than done.
 The journey must begin with a leader looking inside to confirm an authentic commitment to people.
 New workers arrive with x-ray vision to see through false promises.
-They want to be needed.
-Recognized.
-Valued.
-Supported in their personal lives as well as for their professional contributions by leaders who dare to care about them as people.
+They want to be needed, recognized, valued and supported in their personal lives as well as for their professional contributions by leaders who dare to care about them as people.
 To create a human workplace, leaders must first discover their own humanity as they develop cultural sensibility.

 Let's connect on a FREE Discovery Call where we will focus on helping you choose the right speaker to deliver your message and inspire your audience